-A gamified cloud platform for engaging citizens in the identification of patterns and the co-creation of smart services to support environmental sustainability management and innovation
+A platform for engaging citizens in the identification of patterns and the co-creation of smart services.

 The green.city@ICT is an ongoing project that Prof. Seffah started 10 years ago at the University of Concordia with members of the human-centric software engineering group.
 The main objective that still accurate today is to leverage interaction technology for making users and citizens aware about their impacts on the environment while looking for avenues or engaging them in the design of innovative services to supporting environmental and sustainability development.
 More than 300 students from courses have been developed over years more than 50 services.

 The original source of motivation is what is being called these days the E-Waste Hell (https://www.youtube.com/watch?v=dd_ZttK3PuM).
 This video shows how the west’s ‘recycled’ electronic gears ending up in a toxic dump in Ghana?
 Reducing the waste of natural resources and engaging citizens, consumers as well as all stakeholders in the co-creation of solutions and services to developing the awareness of citizens and the community consciousness.
 One way of achieving this is to educate citizen with the following values in mind: